codecov/.github/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Regression**
+State whether this is a regression and when the last successful instance occurred **Screenshots**
 If applicable, add screenshots to help explain your problem.